SmartData-Polito/darkvec/README.md

     labels=None)
 ```

 Implementation of the k-Nearest-Neighbors Graph with the Louvain      algorithm application for cluster detection.
 The module builds a Graph from a set of embeddings.
-The nodes are the IPs,      and the link among two nodes exists if they belongs to the same      k-neighborhood.
+The nodes are the IP addresses,      and the link among two nodes exists if they belongs to the same      k-neighborhood.
 The edges weights are the cosine similarity among the nodes     pairs.
 The Louvain algorithm is applied and the cluster id of each node is saved      as the attribute `community`.
 <br>

 #### Parameters<br>